 Content, Learning Outcome and Preconditions

-- to select and evaluate specific nanofabrication methods relevant for nanotechnological applications
+- the capability to select and evaluate specific nanofabrication methods relevant for nanotechnological applications,

-- understand the limits of the various methodologies
+- the possibility to explore the limits of the various methodologies,

-- perform structural, atomic and interface specific analysis of nanostructured materials
+- the capability for structural, atomic and interface specific analysis of nanostructured materials, and

-- understand the complex interplay between material synthesis, structural and electronic properties of materials, and their effect on functionalities in cutting-edge device applications
+- the important knowledge in understanding the complex interplay between material synthesis, structural and electronic properties of materials, and their effect on functionalities in cutting-edge device applications.